Wall-crossings for Twisted Quiver Bundles

 Combined with the inductive definition of $\ka$, the equation ~\eqref{well-defined} implies that $\ka =0 $ on the two-sided ideal $(\mu -\kl )$ of $A_n$.
 By the definition of $\ka$, it is clear that $g(\ka )= \gamma$. \end{proof}

 Replacing $V$ by $W$ in the sequence ~\eqref{Vseq} and taking $\Hom _A(V, \cdot )$ on \eqref{Vseq}, we obtain a sequence of $R$-modules.
-This simplification follows from the adjunction
+This simplification follows from the adjunction of \cite[(2,2)]{GK}.

-where $N_1$ is a left $R_1$-module, $N_2$ is an $R_2$-$R_1$ bimodule, and $N_3$ is a left $R_2$-module (see \cite[Proposition (2.6.3)]{Weibel} or \cite[(2,2)]{GK}).
 Let ${\bf C}(V, W)$ be the complex consisting of the last three terms of the sequence ~\eqref{VWseq} with the first term at degree $0$.
 Then we get the following.

 \begin{Cor} Let $R$ be a field.

 \begin{enumerate}

 \item $\mathrm{Hom}_R (e_iA, V_j)$ is an injective $A$-module.